The Allegory of Good and Bad Government: Venus and the dancers

 The ten dancers featured in the middle of The Effects of Good Government fresco are the subject of many discussions.
 It is believed they are the representation of Venus's children.
 It was believed in Lorenzetti's day that there were two manifestations of Venus.
 These two sides found their forms in either the legitimate planetary deity, or as the nude goddess born of the sea.
 When looking at the depictions of the personifications of the other planets along the fresco borders, they are seen placed in both their houses.
 Venus, on the other hand, is only placed in Taurus, her daytime house.
 With this careful choice, Lorenzetti legitimizes her side as a planetary goddess.
 This is further enforced with her modest dress, instead of being depicted nude.
 Her children, in turn, gain the representation of chastity, matrimonial love, friendship, and sociability, all aspects that flourish during daylight hours.
 Their dancing mimics the arm movements of Venus, and this, in combination with their larger scale, draws emphasis to the resounding message that peace in the city must be found in conjunction with the movements of the Heavens.

+The arrangement of the dancers follows a continuous serpentine trajectory identifiable with both an S-shaped line, associated with Siena, and a form comparable to the lemniscate (infinity sign), symbolizing balance and renewal.
+The group is rendered at a larger scale than nearby figures, such as the wedding party on the left, making them visually prominent.
+Their appearance is also notable in light of Sienese statutes issued in 1338, which prohibited public dancing and restricted the wearing of silk.
+Yet, the dancers are dressed in silk garments.